-You should ask clinic abroad what the charges will be in advance and what would be included.
+You should ask the clinic abroad what the charges will be in advance and what would be included.
 Private treatment abroad can include a full package that would include all starting from flight, accommodation, surgery, aftercare, or just treatment.
 Clinics usually do not charge more if an operation takes twice as long as it should.

 We can check with the NHS if the treatment you are planning to receive is covered by the NHS and will be refunded.
-The first sight that you can have private treatment abroad paid by NHS is that you are on the waiting list.
+The first sight that you can have private treatment abroad paid for by NHS is that you are on the waiting list.

 If you go to a private hospital abroad